-Roswell High School had their last show of the musical Oklahoma! yesterday.
+Roswell High School had their last show of musical Oklahoma!
+Yesterday.
 What a production it was for everyone involved.

-Our daughter Chelle was in the musical as Aunt Eller and this is the main reason my wife and I were involved as volunteers.
+Our daughter Chelle was in the musical as Aunt Eller, which is why my wife and I were involved as volunteers.

-If your organization is using volunteers it is imperative on you to define roles of volunteers so everyone knows what they are doing.
+If your organization uses volunteers, you must define volunteers’ roles, so everyone knows what they are doing.
 Most organizations that regularly use volunteers usually have a volunteer coordinator.

-Now in theater the term role came from literally an actor being given a part.
+In theater, the term role comes from an actor being given a part.
 No one had the entire play in the time of Shakespeare.
-They just had their part.
-This is why often their role would setup the next actor.
+They just had their interest.
+This is why, often, their role would set up the next actor.

-Think of your organization like a musical to give you an idea how important it is for each person to know their part and for someone to be responsible for coordinating like the director of the show.
+Think of your organization like a musical to give you an idea of how important it is for each person to know their part and for someone to be responsible for coordinating, like the director of the show.

-If you want to see excitement on your volunteers faces like here in the scene from Oklahoma! then you need to make everyone feel like they are part of the team.
+Suppose you want to see the excitement on your volunteer’s faces like in the Oklahoma scene!
+Then it would help if you made everyone feel like they are part of the team.

-Now everyone in this musical except for the two teachers were all volunteers.
+Now everyone in this musical except for the two teachers was all volunteers.
 The student actors could have quit at any time.

-By the way very seldom does this not cross someone’s mind as a volunteer.
-The main reason for the thought of quitting coming up is due to communication problems, which are often rooted in poor understanding of volunteers.
+By the way, very seldom does this not cross someone’s mind as a volunteer.
+The main reason for the thought of quitting is due to communication problems, which are often rooted in the poor understanding of volunteers.

 Here is a list of some suggestions for you: